turingschool/lesson_plans/ruby_04-apis_and_scalability/javascript-build-tools.markdown

 }
 ```

-In the above configuration, we're telling Webpack that we'd like it to build too different bundles: our main application and our test suite.
+In the above configuration, we're telling Webpack that we'd like it
+to build too different bundles: our main application and our test suite
+(these are the 2 distinct bundles we referenced from our 2 entry point
+html files).

-We can build the files once with `webpack` or we can set up a development server that will reload our changes with `webpack-dev-server`.
+We can build the files once with `webpack` or we can set up a
+development server that will reload our changes with `webpack-dev-server`.

 Let's fire up `webpack-dev-server` and head over to `http://localhost:8080/`.